school-brainhack/school-brainhack.github.io/content/en/project/abide-fmri/index.md

 #### Deliverable 5: Presentation (Week 4)

 The presentation slides can be viewed [here](https://www.canva.com/design/DAD-ByEQaXI/QLgHbYgnKd-xDWJXVnaGDA/view) on Canva, which is the platform we used to create the slides.
 A video of our presentation can be viewed on this project page.
-We presented our work to the BrainHack School on June 5, 2020 using the RISE integration in a Jupyter notebook, which can be found [here](https://github.com/brainhack-school2020/abide-fmri/tree/master/presentation).
+We presented our work to The BrainHack School on June 5, 2020 using the RISE integration in a Jupyter notebook, which can be found [here](https://github.com/brainhack-school2020/abide-fmri/tree/master/presentation).

-#### Deliverable 6: Overview of the project and results in the [`README.md`](https://github.com/brainhack-school2020/abide-fmri/blob/master/README.md) file

-This `README.md` file contains the content that will be shown on the BrainHack School website [project page](https://school.brainhackmtl.org/project/).

 ## Conclusion and Acknowledgement